-- uses self.default_realm if no realm explicitly provided. - returns None if user or realm not found.
+- uses self.default\realm if no realm explicitly provided. - returns None if user or realm not found.

 Changed in version 1.6: This method was previously named find, it was renamed for clarity.
-The old name is deprecated, and will be removed in Passlib 1.8.
+The old name is was removed Passlib 1.8.